-From May 2018 to September 2020, PCT leased the land for the Project (excluding leased office space described below) from Innventure LLC and paid \$28,000 per month over that period for a total of \$812,000.
+From May 2018 to September 2020, PCT leased the land for the Project (excluding the leased office space described in the section titled "Description of PCT Business-Facilities") from Innventure LLC and paid \$28,000 per month over that period for a total of \$812,000.
 Innventure LLC had purchased the land from the Lawrence County Economic Development Corporation ("LCED") with a term loan from Closed Loop Fund, LP.
 On October 8, 2020, a PCT subsidiary purchased the land from Innventure LLC by paying in full the remaining Closed Loop Fund, LP term loan of \$2,658,010.31, consisting of principal, accrued and unpaid interest and legal fees.